arangodb/docs/3.11/aql/examples-grouping.md

 ---
 layout: default
-description: To group results by arbitrary criteria, AQL provides the COLLECT keyword
+description: >-
+  You can group data by arbitrary criteria with AQL's `COLLECT` operation, with optional aggregation during grouping or using post-aggregation
 ---
-Grouping
+Grouping and aggregating data in AQL
 ========

+{{ page.description }}
+{:class="lead"}

 To group results by arbitrary criteria, AQL provides the `COLLECT` keyword.
 `COLLECT` will perform a grouping, but no aggregation.
 Aggregation can still be